scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 a sample solution to audio classification problems and help build the foundation to tackle new and unseen problems.

-PyAudioProcessing provides seven core functionalities comprising different stages of audio signal processing.
+pyAudioProcessing provides seven core functionalities comprising different stages of audio signal processing.

 1. Converting audio files to .wav  format to give the users the ability to work with different types of audio to increase compatibility with code and processes that work best with .wav audio type.